deas/ka0s/README.md

 Experimentation is a natural element of Chaos Engineering.
 However, it should be just as natural in Software Development in general.
 That is why you might encounter bits (such as Knative) with no strong Chaos Engineering relationship in this repo.
 Those are meant to be optional.

 The default `localhost` cluster environment has very few requirements.
 It should work on many types of clusters.
 However, it is optimized to work with just enough resources to run the whole Chaos Stack and the resilient Sock Shop.
+It aims to make things easiliy accessible.

 Various things I built upon had minor issues (mostly because there where outdated).
 At this time, the "fixes" are here because I wanted to move on quickly.
 Would be happy to contribute back.